Tao people: History

-In 1877, the Qing Dynasty claimed Orchid Island as part of its Chinese empire, but was unable to rule effectively.
+In 1877, the Qing dynasty claimed Orchid Island as part of its Chinese empire, but was unable to rule effectively.
 The island was ceded to Japan along with Taiwan in 1895.
 Japan's rule of the island lasted from 1895 to 1945.
 During this time, the government declared the island off limits to outsiders, and deemed it an ethnological research area.
 The Japanese government heavily monitored any outside influence that might drastically interfere with the Tao people's ways of life.
-As a result, the Tao culture remains the best-preserved out of all Taiwanese indigenous peoples.
+As a result, the Tao culture remains the best-preserved among all Taiwanese indigenous peoples.

 Following Japan's defeat in World War II, the Republic of China took control of Orchid Island in 1945.
 Tourism was introduced to the island in 1967, leading to increasing modernization among the Tao people.

 Culture

 Ritual and religion

-Due to westernization, their indigenous beliefs have melded with Christian practices.
+Due to Westernization, their indigenous beliefs have melded with Christian practices.
 As a result, they have a belief system made of components from ancestral beliefs and Christian ideologies.
 Ancestral Tao belief systems consisted of several layers, each host to a variety of gods and spirits.
 The first layer is home to the main god, Simo-Rapao, who oversees all other gods.
 According to Tao mythology, he created the Earth's first two individuals from a piece of rock, and a piece of bamboo.
 He doles out punishment, and is responsible for all natural calamities that affect the island.
 Sio-Mima is native of the second layer of the Tao cosmogony.
 He is believed to control the rest of the world, deemed dominated by white people.
 The third level is home to Si-Toriao and Si-Lovolovoin.
 Si Toriao allegedly controls the rain and lightning, while Si-Lovolovoin serves as a messenger to all of the gods.
 In the final layer of their ancient religious belief system resides the malevolent gods who may punish the Tao peoples with invasions of caterpillars and locusts.

 Ancestral Tao people believed that goddesses were responsible for the birth of their children.
 According to their lore, there were separate goddesses for each gender.
 These goddesses dictated the births and lifetimes of the Tao populace.
 The length of an individual's life was determined by cracking a coconut and the measurement of the outpouring juice.